kavyavsagar/fcm-push-notification/README.md

 Any device (ios/android) get registered which have device token and its saved into our db using an api.
 When we send a notification to single or multiple users which can be done with this token.
 Please check the source code for more clarity.

+I don't mention the creation of firebase app creation and get a Server Key from there https://console.firebase.google.com/u/0/ You can refer https://firebase.google.com/docs/cloud-messaging for more details.